What are the storage methods in Android systems and the storage methods?

 32- Open Tools - Android menu and Android Device Monitor window.

-33- On the left side, in the Device section, select the name of the application.
+33- On the left side, in the Device section, select the application's name.

 34- Follow Data - data - [Application name] - shared_prefs on the right and the File Manager tab.